Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: lev.studio, Shutterstock

-Can I Feed Plain Bread to My Cat?
+Can I Offer Plain Bread to My Cat?

-As long as the bread doesn’t have any additives or spices, it is safe for your cat.
-However, do not make it a habit to feed bread to your cat, even if they are begging.
-Regular consumption of bread by cats can lead to obesity due to the high carbohydrate content, and cats do not need it in their diet.
-The same applies to pastry products (avoid any foods containing chocolate, garlic, or onions!).
+As long as the bread doesn’t have any additives or spices, it is not toxic for your cat.
+However, cats should still not be eating bread and will not benefit from it in the slightest.
+Consumption of bread can lead to obesity and a stomach upset due to high carbohydrate content, it is not suitable for patients suffering with diabetes, and finally, cats do not need it in their diet.
+The same applies to pastry products (avoid any foods containing chocolate, raisins, garlic, or onions!).

 Can Cats Eat Garlic to Get Rid of Fleas?

 No, cats cannot eat garlic to get rid of fleas.
 Eating garlic to kill and repel fleas is a myth.
 Garlic consumption by felines only leads to poisoning.
-The clinical signs of garlic poisoning in pets include hypersalivation, vomiting, diarrhea, nausea, increased heart and respiratory rate, difficulty breathing, collapse, anemia, and death.
+The clinical signs of garlic poisoning in pets include hypersalivation, vomiting, diarrhea, nausea, increased heart and respiratory rate, difficulty breathing, collapse, anemia, and even death if severe or left untreated.
 Cats should not consume garlic in any way or form.
-One clover of 4–7 grams can cause severe toxicity to a 12-lb. cat.
+One clove of 4–7 grams can cause severe toxicity to a 12-lb. cat.

 Cute cat has fleas and itching. cat diseases. red tabby kitten